Winter 2005 / 2006

 Born blind, as a small piglet he was found wandering in a horse pasture in the Kitsap Peninsula.
 No one knew where he came from.
 He was destined for the auction and slaughter bound ...until Pigs Peace Sanctuary.
 Baily came to us with many challenges.
 The initial feelings were of relief ...a small lost, blind piglet found his way to this sanctuary full of love for pigs.
 Then within the first week Baily suffered a severe brain infection causing him to turn circles and scream non-stop for hours.

-The initial joy of rescuing Baily turned to despair as love confronted decisions based on what would be the compassionate way to help him.
+The initial joy of rescuing Baily turned to despair as our love for him confronted decisions about what would be the compassionate way to help him.
 Happily his body responded to our only medical intervention and he thrived until one of his blind eyeballs rotated within the eye socket causing urgent surgery and removal of the eye.
-Recovery was Baily in the house for weeks as he required intensive nursing care.
+Baily recovered in the house for weeks as he required intensive nursing care.

 When Baily was a young piglet in the house he would chew all shoelaces to untie them.
 Now he is growing into a large 900 lb. boy wanting to do the same.
 We must help him learn how much bigger he is to people and the respect that grows in both directions.